Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 C. Market access control and environmental standard regulation

 Port authorities might have varying degrees of regulatory jurisdiction to restrict market access and stipulate environmental standards.
 In other words, the discretionary powers of port authorities in environmental matters have their limits.
 In most cases, the bulk of the regulatory power can be found at the regional, national or supranational level.
-For example, international conventions, like the IMO Convention for the Prevention of Pollution from Ships (MARPOL), give each signatory nation the accountability to enact domestic laws to implement the convention and effectively pledges to comply with it.
+For example, international conventions, like MARPOL, give each signatory nation the accountability to enact domestic laws to implement the convention and to comply with it.

 3. Challenges to Green Port Governance

 Port authorities have realized that further greening is required to maintain their competitive edge and their license to operate, but it can also create earning opportunities.
 In practice, the attitude of port authorities can range from reactive monitoring of general environmental management programs to more proactive approaches aimed at value creation and revenue-making.